-You'll notice a triple yellow blaze, which marks the start of the Wyanokie Crest Trail.
+Just beyond the gate, you'll notice a triple yellow blaze, which marks the start of the Wyanokie Crest Trail.
 Proceed ahead on this trail, which briefly follows a fire road but almost immediately bears left and continues on a footpath.
-The trail climbs a little, crosses a woods road and a rocky area, then descends to Posts Brook.
+After climbing a little, the trail traverses a rocky area, crossing a woods road along the way, then descends to Posts Brook.
 It crosses several branches of the brook on rocks (the crossing can be difficult if the water is high), then turns right onto a woods road, the route of the blue-blazed Hewitt-Butler Trail and the teal-diamond-blazed Highlands Trail.
 In 100 feet, the Wyanokie Crest Trail leaves to the left, but you should continue ahead on the blue- and teal-diamond-blazed trail.

-After leveling off and passing through a wet area, the trail approaches Posts Brook, crosses a tributary stream on a log bridge, and reaches a junction with the white-blazed Posts Brook Trail.
+After leveling off, the trail approaches Posts Brook, crosses a tributary stream on a log bridge, and reaches a junction with the white-blazed Lower Trail.
 The Hewitt-Butler and Highlands Trails leave to the left, but you should continue ahead on the white trail, which closely parallels the cascading brook.

-Soon, the trail reaches the top of Chikahoki Falls and descends to the brook, with a good view of the falls.
+Soon, the trail reaches the top of Chikahoki Falls and descends to the brook, with a view of the falls on the right.
 The trail closely parallels the brook for a short distance, then bears left and heads uphill, away from the brook.
 After a while, it again descends to the brook.

-A short distance beyond, you'll come to a junction with the Lower Trail, blazed with a black "L" on white.
-Turn left and follow the Lower Trail a short distance to a junction with the yellow-blazed Carris Hill Trail.
-Turn left again, now following the yellow blazes.
+A short distance beyond, you'll come to a junction with the Posts Brook Trail, blazed with black-on-white blazes, and the yellow-blazed Carris Hill Trail.
+Turn left onto the Carris Hill Trail, now following the yellow blazes.

 After traversing a level, rocky area, the Carris Hill Trail crosses a stream and begins a rather steep climb.
 The grade soon moderates, but after a third of a mile, it again climbs steeply over rocks, reaching a viewpoint to the southeast from a rock outcrop just to the right of the trail.
-The trail continues to climb to another rock outcrop, with a broader view.
+The trail continues to climb to another rock outcrop on the left, with a broader view.
 Here, it bears right and ascends to the left of a 40-foot-high massive rock face.

 At the top of the ascent, a short detour to the right leads to a magnificent viewpoint to the east.
 The Wanaque Reservoir, contained by the Raymond, Wolf Den and Green Swamp dams, is in the foreground, with the Ramapo Mountains beyond, and a long viaduct of I-287 visible to the right.
 On a clear day, the New York City skyline may be seen on the horizon.
 This is a good place to pause and enjoy the spectacular view.